-Extracting areas from NTv2 files
+Extracting areas with all grids from NTv2 files

 This tool can be used to extract an area defined by coordinates from a large NTv2 file and place it in a new NTv2 file of smaller size considering all the included NTv2 grids.
 The coordinate window for the clipping is determined by entering geographical coordinates in the bounding boxes "West", "North", "East" and "South".
 After selecting the source file in binary format and specifying a filename for the new NTv2 binary file in which the clipping will be saved, the extraction can be started.
 The following information is displayed in the text field:

 The image on the right shows a clipping of the above shown NTv2 file with Polygonal Validity Scopes from Canada.

 The clipping contains only 15 grids with 411 thousand of originally 644 thousand grid meshes.

 It can be seen that the Polygonal Validity Scopes are also applied to the smaller grids.